w3c/vc-di-ecdsa-test-suite/README.md

 To add your implementation to this test suite, you will need to add 2 endpoints to your implementation manifest.
-- A credential issuer endpoint (/credentials/issue) in the `issuers` property.
+- A credential issuer endpoint (`/credentials/issue`) in the `issuers` property.
-- A credential verifier endpoint (/credentials/verify) in the `verifiers` property.
+- A credential verifier endpoint (`/credentials/verify`) in the `verifiers` property.

-All endpoints will require a cryptosuite tag of `ecdsa-rdfc-2019`, `ecdsa-jcs-2019`, and/or `ecdsa-sd-2023`, alongside this cryptosuite tag, you must also specify the `supportedEcdsaKeyTypes` property parallel to `tags` listing the ECDSA key types that your implementation issues or can verify.
-Currently, the test suite supports `P-256` and `P-384` ECDSA key types..
+All endpoints will require a cryptosuite tag of `ecdsa-rdfc-2019`, `ecdsa-jcs-2019`, and/or `ecdsa-sd-2023`.
+Alongside this cryptosuite tag, you must also specify the `supportedEcdsaKeyTypes` property, parallel to `tags` listing the ECDSA key types issuable or verifiable by your implementation.
+Currently, the test suite supports `P-256` and `P-384` ECDSA key types.

 NOTE: The tests for `ecdsa-jcs-2019` are TBA.